 You’re Using Incompatible or Recently Switched Skincare Products

-Changing up your face wash, moisturizer, or other skincare products could be the source of your breakout for several reasons.
+Changing up your face wash, moisturizer, or other topical skincare products in your skincare routine could be the source of your breakout for several reasons.

 Breaking out when you start using a new cleanser isn’t always cause for alarm.
 Certain active ingredients (like retinoids and exfoliating acids) that increase the rate at which your skin cells turn over can cause a phenomenon called “skin purging” - and that’s totally normal.

-This just means that excess oils, dirt, sebum, and dead skin cells are rising to the surface of your skin faster than usual due to the increased turnover rate of your skin cells.
+This just means that excess oils, dirt, sebum, and dead skin cells are rising to the surface of your skin faster than usual due to the increased turnover rate of your skin cells, causing oily skin.

 In other words, your skin is recovering faster from day-to-day damage and pore-clogging buildup.
-The beginning of this process can result in an unexpected rash of pimples and blackheads when all of this gunk works its way out of your pores.
-This is a good thing in the long-term but can be frustrating until the pimples pass.
+The beginning of this process can result in an unexpected rash of pimples, blackheads, and whiteheads when all of this gunk works its way out of your pores.
+This is a good thing in the long-term but can be frustrating until the zits pass.

 At Disco, for example, we've poured countless time into researching the most compatible products that work on tackling skin health at a deep level, and we've found that many natural ingredients actually make each other more effective when used together.

-You certainly aren’t alone if you're stressing out over sudden breakouts on your face.
-Proper skincare is a lifelong journey and we’re all learning as we go.
-Sometimes these breakouts are totally normal, but in many situations this is preventable.
+You certainly aren’t alone if you're stressing out over sudden fluctuations in breakouts on your face.
+Proper skin care is a lifelong journey, and we’re all learning as we go to prevent severe acne.
+Sometimes these breakouts occur for normal reasons such as hormonal changes, birth control pills or oil production, but in many situations this skin condition is preventable.

-Understanding the potential source of your breakout is the first step to addressing it so that you can go back to an acne-free complexion.
+Understanding the potential source of your breakout is the first step to addressing it so that you can go back to an acne-free complexion and better wellness of your skin.